cutthroat78/Language-Learning-Resources/README.md

 - Make non-language sections in pages that need it and sort/add links based of that
 - Add ISO 639-3 to all pages
 - Make template file
+- List all languages each resource in langauge-resources.md file have
 ### Languages To Find (More) Resources for/Research
 #### Native American
 - Mohawk